deinal/infant-aagcn/README.md

 Slurm: `sbatch run/submit.sh` or for the full comparison `sbatch run/experiment.sh`

 Training creates a results folder with all runs.
-The noteboom folder then contain separate files for the ml baseline, aagcn inference and metrics calculation.
+The notebook folder then contains separate files for the ml baseline, aagcn inference and metrics calculation.

 An example of how the models can be called to make predictions is avaialable in the submit script `run/predict.sh`.